intuitart/Absolute-Relative-URLs/readme.txt

 * Updated readme.txt to include wordpress.org installation and format correctly in validator
 * Renamed plugin file and folder to match plugin name submitted to Wordpress

+= 1.4.2 =

+* Tested up to WP 4.6.1
+* Updated readme.txt
+* Added icon to display on plugins page